 “Anyone can do it, you don’t have to have a certain lifestyle, nor do you have to do it forever.” ~The Road Abode

 Anyone can do it, you don’t have to have a certain lifestyle, nor do you have to do it forever.
 Don’t worry about too much, and don’t think so hard.
 It’s not really that complicated.
-You have gas stations and rest areas to go to the bathroom and places to park.
+You have gas stations and rest areas to go to the bathroom and places to park overnight in your van.
 Once you’re on the road, you realize where you can park such as 24-hour restaurants and stores like Denny’s, IHOP or Walmart.
 Some people ask the employees if they can park there, but most places don’t care.
 Some Walmarts won’t let you park, but most will.

 Don’t let parking and bathrooms stop you from doing vanlife.
 It’s really not the biggest issue.
 Time things or have a schedule.
 Always make sure to go to the bathroom before leaving places at night, and make sure you can go in the morning.
 You’re going to make it, and you’re certainly going to survive.
 It’s easy to find food and places to stop.